NickMvrz/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>

+What is osTicket?
+- osTicket is an open source ticketing system that organizations use to manage customer support queries regarding computer issues.

+What's the goal?
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+ This goal is to show a tutorial that outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.
+After osTicket is installed, I will explore and test the features of the osTicket ticketing system to get an idea of what it's like to handle tickets and interact with users.<br />

-<h2>Video Demonstration</h2>

-C:\Users\Labuser2k\Desktop\my-file.docx

 <h2>Environments and Technologies Used</h2>